 In 1609, Galileo Galilei heard about the "Dutch perspective glasses" and within days had designed one of his own — without ever seeing one.
-He made some improvements on his initial design and presented his device to the Venetian Senate.
+He made some improvements — his could magnify objects 20 times — and presented his device to the Venetian Senate.
 The Senate, in turn, set him up for life as a lecturer at the University of Padua and doubled his salary, according to Stillman Drake in his book "Galileo at Work: His Scientific Biography" (Courier Dover Publications, 2003).

 Galileo was the first to point a telescope skyward.
 He was able to make out mountains and craters on the moon, as well as a ribbon of diffuse light arching across the sky — the Milky Way.
-He also discovered the sun had sunspots, and Jupiter had its own set of moons.
+He also discovered the rings of Saturn, sunspots and four of Jupiter's moons.

-The British ethnographer and mathematician Thomas Harriot also used a spyglass to observe the moon.
+Thomas Harriot, a British ethnographer and mathematician, also used a spyglass to observe the moon.
 Harriot became famous for his travels to the early settlements in Virginia to detail resources there.
 His August 1609 drawings of the moon predate Galileo's, but were never published.

-The more he looked, the more Galileo was convinced of the sun-centered Copernican model of the planets.
-Galileo wrote a book “Dialogue Concerning the Two Chief World Systems, Ptolemaic and Copernican” and dedicated it to the Pope Urban VIII.
+The more Galileo looked, the more he was convinced of the sun-centered Copernican model of the planets.
+Galileo wrote a book "Dialogue Concerning the Two Chief World Systems, Ptolemaic and Copernican" and dedicated it to the Pope Urban VIII.
 But his ideas were considered heretical, and Galileo was called to appear before the inquisition in Rome in 1633.
-He struck a plea bargain and was sentenced to house arrest where he continued to work and write until his death in 1642.
+He struck a plea bargain and was sentenced to house arrest, where he continued to work and write until his death in 1642.